naranarethiya/whatsapp-web-interaction-suite/README.md

 )
 ```

-When sending a message, ensure the mobile number includes the country code.
-For instance, in India, the country code is 91, so a number might appear as 918879331633.
+When sending a message, ensure the mobile number includes the country code, without any space or special characters.
+For instance, in India, the country code is 91, so a number might appear as **918879331633**.

 You can include either emojis or plain text in your message.